siberoloji/siberoloji.github.io/content/en/blog/posts/2024-10-17-how-to-clean-up-wordpress-auto-drafts-revisions-and-other-unnecessary-files.md

-* After moving drafts or revisions to the trash, navigate to “Posts” &gt; “All Posts” &gt; “Trash.”
+* After moving drafts or revisions to the trash, navigate to “Posts” > “All Posts” > “Trash.”

 * Click on “Empty Trash” to permanently delete all items.